MarcoZeee/MarcoZeee/README.md

 ## Salut et bienvenue sur ma maison !

-- I'm a huge fan of λ:hook: functional programming and :gem: TS
+- I'm a huge fan of λ:hook: functional programming and :gem: TypeScript

 - Currently working on microfrontend with :atom: Next with SSR and :rosette: Tanstack

-- I'm polyglat, which means I'm language agnostic and really focus on sfotware building
+- I'm polyglot, which means I'm language agnostic and really focus on building software that matters

 - Software Engineer working on state management ⏭️